JorgeCas71/JorgeCas71/README.md

-🌱 I’m currently learning programming in a bootcamp with Factoria5.
+- 💬 Ask me about ...
+I’m currently learning programming in a bootcamp with Factoria5.
+My hobbies are music, nature hiking, traveling, theater and cooking.

 <!--
 **Jorgecas71/Jorgecas71** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.